boba-ps/boba-ps/README.md

 # BobaPS-Rewrite

-BobaPS is an experimental Genshin Private Server written in TypeScript.
+BobaPS is an experimental server reimplementation for a certain anime game written in TypeScript.

 ## Documentation